lachlandeer/replication-games-corrupted-algo/README.md

 For detailed variable descriptions and data collection methodologies, refer to the `data/README.md` file.

 - [X] We certify that the author(s) of the manuscript have legitimate access to and permission to use the data used in this manuscript.
-- [X] We certify that the author(s) of the manuscript have documented permission to redistribute/publish the data contained within this replication package.
 - [X] All data **are** publicly available.